 Splurge On Extendable Tables And Stackable Chairs

 Another oldie-but-goodie that I actually haven’t seen as much of lately is the classic table leaf.
 Of course, I know exactly why this option isn’t exactly at the top of everyone’s list.
-Adding a leaf to your table is a great way to expand your surface space to host a crowd, but most table leaves have to be manually removed and stored when not in use – and ditto for your spare chairs.
+Adding a leaf to your table is a great way to expand your surface space to host a crowd.
+But in most cases you’ll need to manually remove and store leaves when you aren’t using them.
+Ditto for your spare chairs.
 That said, if you really want to be able to flex up your seating space for parties, this is probably the most reliable and comfortable way to do it.
-If you’re willing to splurge, tables with butterfly leaves are designed to store the leaves inside the table itself.
+If you’re willing to splurge, tables with butterfly leaves store the leaves inside the table itself.
 Pair that with dining chairs that are stackable, and you can get the most amount of extra seating with the least storage space lost.

 Cut Corners For A Cozy, Intimate Family Table

 On the other hand, if your problem is that you don’t have much space for a dining table in the first place, the best way to scale up your seating while saving space is to cut corners – literally.
 Rounded dining tables aren’t the best option if you have space for a very long table, but if your choice is between a squat or square table and a round one, the rounded edges will win every time.
 Why?
 Getting rid of the hard edges lets you fit more chairs all the way around the table without sticking someone at an awkward angle, and gives you a similar amount of usable surface area while taking up less space in the room.
 Narrow or armless chairs are easier to fit around a rectangular table, but round tables enable you to use full sized chairs without losing seating capacity.